Frederick Joss: England and "Joss of The Star"

 In 1933 Joss arrived in England, along with many other important figures of the time including fellow Jew, Albert Einstein.
 He was shortly followed by his wife Clara, who also studied at the university in Vienna.
 In 1934 Joss secured himself a job as a cartoonist and current affairs caricaturist for The Star, one of London's three evening newspapers.
 He became known as "Joss of The Star" and officially changed his name from Fritz Josefovics to Frederick Joss in 1940.
 He built up a keen following over the subsequent 21 years.
 His Daily Round by Joss (topical cartoons in large format) and his Lightning Sketches (sketches and commentaries on VIPs) were popular features.
 He was also sent to cover European political meetings and conferences, particularly in Geneva, and his pen portraits of key players regularly landed on the front page.

 In 1938 he wrote a novel entitled Amateurs in Arms, which he published under the pen name of FJ Joseph.
 The same year he illustrated a publication entitled Blackmail or War by Genevieve Tabouis.
-He also worked during this period for the British Intelligence, simultaneously translating Hitler's broadcasts.
+He also worked during this period for British Intelligence, simultaneously translating Hitler's broadcasts.

 World War II and "Denim"

 With the outbreak of World War Two, a new persona was born.
 Joss joined the army in 1942, serving as a gunner in the Royal Artillery.
 Out of the transformation from Joss to Gunner Joss, "Denim", a new pseudonym was born.
-'The Star's Daily Round by Denim took on the form of small pocket-sized cartoons on sheets of airmail paper drawn with a fountain pen and blue pencil, which he carried in the field-dressing packet of his denims.
+The Star's Daily Round by Denim took on the form of small pocket-sized cartoons on sheets of airmail paper drawn with a fountain pen and blue pencil, which he carried in the field-dressing packet of his denims.